Thesis

 Private Customers

-In May 2023, Helion announced it entered into a PPA with Microsoft.
+In May 2023, Helion announced it had entered into a PPA with Microsoft.
 Under the agreement, Helion will develop its first 50MW fusion power by 2028.
 Microsoft will purchase the power directly from the plant to supply its campus and data centers in Washington with baseload power.
 Kirtley notes that the agreement marks “a real commitment to supply electricity, with significant monetary penalties if Helion does not meet its obligation.”
 Helion and Microsoft have been collaborating since 2015, and the deal is the culmination of Helion’s efforts to understand customer needs in the electricity sector.

 In September 2023, Helion announced that it secured a partnership with Nucor, a large industrial conglomerate.
 The partnership includes the development of a 500MW plant to be developed at one of Nucor’s steel mills by 2030.
 Helion will own and operate the plant with Nucor purchasing electricity directly from Helion.
 Helion will also have the ability to sell excess power back to the grid.
 The Nucor plant would be 10x the capacity of the plant Helion will develop under its deal with Microsoft.
 Kirtley noted that this project represents a shift in Helion’s work from a research program into an industrial power developer.
 The partnership with Nucor is not a simple PPA, but rather a larger energy development agreement.
 Under the agreement, Nucor also made a direct investment of $35 million in Helion.
 Nucor indicated that it expected its work with Helion to “pave the way for decarbonizing the entire industrial sector.”

-In April 2024, The Chelan Douglas Regional Port Authority approved Helion to conduct a feasibility study on a potential power plant site in Malaga.
+In April 2024, the Chelan Douglas Regional Port Authority approved Helion to conduct a feasibility study on a potential power plant site in Malaga.
 The agreement included options for a long-term lease on the land.
 The plant would start as a 50MW plant with an eventual ramp-up to 250MW, allowing Helion to fulfill its PPA with Microsoft.

 Valuation